 But rather than try to return to business as usual as soon as possible, COVID-19 challenges us to think about the type of consumption that underpins the unsustainable ways of the travel and tourism industries.

 Air travel features prominently in discussions about reducing carbon emissions.
-Even if commercial aviation accounts “only” for about 2.4% of all emissions from fossil-fuel use, flying is still how many of us in the industrialised world blow out our carbon footprints.
+Even if commercial aviation accounts “only” for between 7-9% of all global emissions from fossil-fuel use, flying is still how many of us in the industrialised world blow out our carbon footprints.

 But sustainability concerns in the travel and tourism sectors extend far beyond carbon emissions.